-Although just a first-year student at Meredith College, Carol Jablonski, ’20, already knows she wants to double major in business and Spanish.
-Carol is immersing herself in Meredith culture and activities in order to find her place at the College.
-She is a Presidential Scholar, the vice president of the freshman class, and she is on the honors committee.
+As early as her freshman year at Meredith College, Carol Jablonski, ’20 knew she wanted to double major in business and economics.
+She immersed herself early in Meredith culture and activities in order to find her place at the College.
+She is a Presidential Scholar, has served several years on student government, and was a White Iris Circle tour guide.

 “When I enrolled at Meredith, I knew I was strong,” said Carol.
 “But I had no idea how strong I could be.”

 Using all of the resources that Meredith offers, such as the Office of Career Planning (OCP), Carol felt set up for success.
 And it didn’t take long at all for her to find her place.

 With the help of the counselors in OCP, she perfected her resume and cover letters, began attending networking events and career fairs, and started researching companies she might be interested in working with.
 Because of her involvement on campus and hard work in the classroom, she was a prime candidate for internships as early as her sophomore year.